KimonoBoy/SHVDNTutorial-Nuclei/README.md

 See the [Wiki](https://github.com/KimonoBoy/SHVDN-Tutorial/wiki)

 ## Current Mod Progress
+* Added a menu for the gravity gun that allows the player to adjust the throw velocity of an object.

-Added an OLD black-hole script of mine.
+* Added an OLD black-hole script of mine.
 Will be updated later.
 Aim, press and hold H to create a black hole.
 The black hole is removed when you release H again.

 Updating a bunch of different features and adding new smaller features.
 Also refactoring some.